RandolphKahle/doit-notes/aws-s3.md

 Object tags are a tool you can use to enable simple management of your S3 storage.
 With the ability to create, update, and delete tags at any time during the lifetime of your object, your storage can adapt to the needs of your business.
 These tags allow you to control access to objects tagged with specific key-value pairs, allowing you to further secure confidential data for only a select group or user.
 Object tags can also be used to label objects that belong to a specific project or business unit, which could be used in conjunction with S3 Lifecycle policies to manage transitions to other storage classes (S3 Standard-IA, S3 One Zone-IA, and S3 Glacier) or with S3 Replication to selectively replicate data between AWS Regions.

+### Other Features

+#### WORM emulation with S3 Object Lock.

+S3 Object Lock can be configured in one of two Modes.
+When deployed in Governance Mode, AWS accounts with specific IAM permissions are able to remove WORM protection from an object.
+If you require stronger immutability in order to comply with regulations, you can use Compliance Mode.
+In Compliance Mode, WORM protection cannot be removed by any user, including the root account.

+Alternatively, you can make an object immutable by applying a Legal Hold to that object.
+A Legal Hold places indefinite S3 Object Lock protection on an object, which will remain until it is explicitly removed.
+In order to place and remove Legal Holds, your AWS account must have write permission for the PutObjectLegalHold action.
+Legal Hold can be applied to any object in an S3 Object Lock enabled bucket, whether or not that object is currently WORM-protected by a retention period.

 ## Exam Tips
 * S3 is **Object Based**.
 Not block storage.
 * Size is 0 to 5TB